 Top Picks in Get Well Soon Flowers

-Each flower is unique in their shape, bloom, colour, scent and other features.
-Equally important is the symbolism of each flower, especially for someone who has just undergone a medical surgery or is recovering from an illness.
+Each flower is unique in its shape, bloom, colour, scent and other features.
+Equally important is the symbolism of each flower, especially for someone who has just undergone medical surgery or is recovering from an illness.
 Here are some flowers which delight, irrespective of your medical condition.

 Pansies symbolize thoughts of love, meaning they are an ideal choice to convey to the recovering patient that you are thinking of them fondly and praying for their well being.
 These bright and bold flowers in blue (and sometimes, multicoloured) are sure to uplift the sickly and transport them into a more positive frame of mind.

 Tips on Choosing the Best and Safest Flowers

 Here are certain considerations to keep in mind when choosing a bouquet of flowers for your loved one at the hospital.

 • Check with the respective hospital whether they allow flowers in their premises or not.
 If your loved one is recovering in an ICU or a burns unit or has had a baby recently and is recuperating in the maternity ward, this rule may be especially relevant.

 • Always check with florists and other experts about possible allergens in flowers.
 Even if your intended recipient does not have a pollen allergy, for example, there are hundreds of others present in a hospital at any given moment who might be at risk from exposure to certain flowers.
 On this note, it is good news for admirers of roses, carnations and chrysanthemums as their pollen remains unexposed, inside the flowers.
 This is not the case with lilies.

 • Make sure your flowers are washed.
 If they appear dirty or grimy, or you spot a bug, give them a good rinse before you take them along on your hospital visit.